Attachment Style Interview – Adoption and Fostering (ASI-AF)

 - conduct and rate a reliable ASI-AF interview

 - participate in and understand the importance of quality control for semi-structured interviews

 - consider and understand the uses of the AFI-AF in the context of fostering and adoption

 - To have a good understanding of the overall Attachment Style ratings, and develop the skills in administering the ASI interview

-For more information on the ASI visit the Centre for Abuse and Trauma Studies, Middlesex University website.
+For more information on the ASI or information regarding courses for individuals please visit the Centre for Abuse and Trauma Studies, Middlesex University website.